highperformance-tech/tableau-bridge-docker/README.md

 - Download and cache the latest Tableau Bridge RPM.
 - Download and cache the latest Amazon Redshift ODBC driver.
 - Move the downloaded driver into the `drivers` directory.
-- Build the Docker image if it does not already exist, tagging it with the full build number and a simplified version.
+- Build the Docker image if it does not already exist, tagging it with both the full build number and a simplified version.

 ### 2. Dockerfile and Drivers Installation